 It is only appropriate for all Thanksgiving meals to be followed by a nap.

 - Finish baking and store cooked casserole sealed (by covering with a lid or use aluminum foil or saran wrap if the dish doesn’t come with a cover) in the refrigerator for up to two days.
-When ready to serve, cover with aluminum foil and heat in the oven at 300℉ for 20-25 minutes, or until sweet potatoes are warm.
+When ready to serve, remove from fridge, cover with aluminum foil, and heat in the oven at 300℉ for 20-25 minutes or until sweet potatoes are warm.

 - Assemble casserole but do not bake.
 Store casserole sealed (by covering with a lid or use aluminum foil or saran wrap if the dish doesn’t come with a cover), in the refrigerator for a day.
 Let it sit in room temperature for about an hour so that it is no longer cold, then bake according to recipe instructions.